Checkpoints

 Create a test-vm instance using the Cloud Shell command line.

-Create a test-vm instance, in the us-central1-a zone:
+Run the following command to create a test-vm instance, in the

 The output should look like this: